What is an FAQ? Where did it come from? Why is it here?

 What’s the site format?

-- This site is Drupal-powered.
-That's a CMS (content management system).
+- This site is Hugo-powered.
+That’s a CMS (content management system).
+It was on Drupal but that was overkill.

 - I envision it being a series of articles about various software used on my VPS and what I’ve learned about it that could hopefully help people just starting out.
 It’s those little “gotchas” that no one eve mentions that can sometimes make all the difference in the world.
 Oh, and perhaps a few articles on things I feel strongly about in the computing world will be interspersed among the technical articles, on topics such as netiquette, free software, finding answers, etc.